-High school applicants (shall meet at least one of the following criteria):
+Current high school student applicants must satisfy at least one of the following criteria:

-- Ranked within the top 10% of graduating class
+- Be academically ranked within the top 10% of their graduating class

-- American College Test (ACT) score of at least 24, or Scholastic Aptitude Test (SAT) score of at least 1575 (or 1050 without the written test)
+- Receive a combined American College Test (ACT) score of at least 28 or a Scholastic Aptitude Test (SAT) score of at least 1300

 Continuing AWC student applicants must: